 These usually illuminate Buddhist temples, Shinto shrines, Japanese gardens and other places that include tradition in their decoration.
 Aligned, the torus are shown as an offering to Buddha.

-There are two forms of this illumination, the tsuri-dourou [釣り灯籠] that are hung from the roofs and the dai-dourou [大灯籠] that are used in garden and open areas.
+There are two forms of this lighting, the tsuri-dourou [釣り灯籠] which are hung on roofs and the dai-dourou [大灯籠] which are used in gardens and open areas.

 Before, these illuminations were exclusive to Buddhist temples.
 After the Heian period, they began to be used in other places, including private homes.
 During the Azuchi-Momoyama period, lanterns were popularized by tea masters in their gardens.